perses/perses/docs/api/plugin/prometheus.md

 ### Plugin Specification

 Prometheus as a datasource is basically an HTTP server.
-So we need to define am HTTP config.
+So we need to define an HTTP config.

 ```yaml
   # It is the url of the datasource.